 18. Hunter

-Hunter, sitting pretty with top 50, is the leader of the macho names for boys.
+Hunter, sitting pretty in the top 50, is the leader of the macho names for boys.
 What sets it apart from other macho names is its softened masculinity.
 The name was attached to the journalist Hunter S. Thompson for years.
 As of now, Hunter is being used for girls as well, considering it was one of the fastest rising female names in 2013.
-The meaning of name Hunter is ‘the one who hunts’.
+The meaning of the name Hunter is ‘the one who hunts’.
 Hunter is a classic name, and sometimes parents might get baby name inspirations for traditional names from their favorite authors, books, actors, etc. Amanda, a mother and blogger, reminisces about naming her son Hunter.
 She says, “The first time around, we settled on Hunter James pretty easily.
 Isaiah’s favorite author is Hunter S. Thompson, so when he suggested Hunter, I loved it immediately (i).

 19. Huntingden